openlayers/workshop/README.md

 ## Creating a new release

+Create a new tag and update the version in `package.json`.
+This can be done together with the following:

+    npm version v6.8.1-en.3

+Choose a major, minor, and patch version that matches the `ol` release version.
+Increment the prerelease identifier to be higher than whatever was published last.
+Then push the changes to `package.json` and the new tag:

+    git push --tags origin main

-When you push a new tag, a GitHub CI action will build the workshop archive and attach it to the [release page](https://github.com/openlayers/workshop/releases).
+This will results in a new `release` job in GitLab CI.
+The workshop archive will be built and attached to the new release.

-In addition, you can update the [hosted version](http://openlayers.org/workshop/) of the workshop (this part is subject to change):

-    npm run deploy
+On every push to the `main` branch, the `gh-pages` branch is updated with a `deploy` job in GitLab CI.

 ![Current Status](https://github.com/openlayers/workshop/actions/workflows/deploy.yml/badge.svg)